 Amazonas is Venezuela's largest state, and contains two very large national parks, Parima Tapirapecó and Serranía de la Neblina, plus smaller parks and natural monuments, such as Cerro Autana, a tepuy south of Puerto Ayacucho, which is the sacred mountain of the Piaroa tribe who believe it to be the birthplace of the universe.

-Traffic in and out is by river and by air, but roads are being built up and maintained, most notably the one to Samariapo, upriver past the rapids.
-Take this Virtual Tour for river and landscapes from Amazonas state.
+Traffic in and out is by the river and by air, but roads are being built up and maintained, most notably the one to Samariapo, upriver past the rapids.

 Over the next 450 miles (750 km), from the Guaharibos rapids to the Atures rapids, the Orinoco runs west until the Mavaca river joins it and the waters turn north.
 Other tributaries like the Ocamo join in and the river widens to 1320 ft (500 m) and sandy sediment forms little islands in the riverbed.
 The Casiquiare and Esmeralda rivers flow out of the Orinoco to join with another to form the Rio Negro which eventually reaches the Amazon.